quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 :p How does the Restatement view modifications of contracts?
 ??x
 The Restatement (Second) of Contracts §59 allows for modifications to be enforceable if they are considered fair and equitable.
-This means that a business and mall can agree on a reduction in rent from $1,000 to $800 per month without needing new consideration, given the mutual agreement.
+This means that a business and mall can agree on a reduction in rent from $1,000 to$800 per month without needing new consideration, given the mutual agreement.

 x??